EHowardHill/Khap-Package-Manager/README.md

 The server side is written in Flask.
 It can be quickly run and accessible over the network in debug mode using the following command: `flask run --host=0.0.0.0`.
 Deployment and load balancing with a tool, such as NGINX, is recommended for a production environment.

 Packages do not have to be stored on the local server - they can be remote.
 However, one package (Python 3.1.1.1 for PowerPC) has been compiled and stored in `static` for demonstration purposes.
+Packages somewhat resemble `.deb` packages, and are expected to be compressed using the GZ format.
+They must contain a single folder named `tree`, which contains the file tree to be mirrored onto the client machine.

 Edit `config.json` before starting up the Flask server in order to configure what packages are available, what versions they are currently at, and what systems they support.